-As a new baseball season approaches, I decided to look into my baseball souvenir collection and find some worthy objects to display.
+Not long ago, I decided to look into my baseball souvenir collection and find some worthy objects to display.
 At its best, baseball is sunshine, green grass, a smooth infield, the white chalky baselines, and the beautiful uniforms worn on the field.
-It's also magnificent stadiums, seats of a variety of colors, and lots of fresh air.
+It's also magnificent stadiums, seats of a variety of colors, and lots of fresh air, not to mention hot dogs, saurkraut, peanuts and lots of other delicious food found at the ballpark.
 I hope these images help bring those or similar thoughts into your mind.
 There's nothing like a ballgame.

 I saw my first game at Ebbets Field in 1952.
 The Dodgers and the Reds.
 Below is an actual Dodger scorecard from that year, the great Brooklyn Dodger lineup in that scorecard, and a ticket stub from one of the games during that season.